MorcilloSanz/WindowModule/README.md

 ![alt text](https://github.com/MorcilloSanz/WindowModule/blob/main/img/WindowModule.png)
-### Create a window with an OpenGL context and handle it events for Linux and Windows
+### Create a window with an OpenGL context and handle its events for Linux and Windows

 ## Compile
 Windows MinGW